 Is it Frozen Shoulder, – Or Something Else?

 Other conditions, particularly of the neck and back can have symptoms very similar to those of adhesive capsulitis and people can, mistakenly, think they are suffering from frozen shoulder when, in fact, the cause lies elsewhere.
 For example, in the case of a prolapsed spinal Disc, the spongy Disc between vertebrae gets pushed out of alignment, causing pressure on the nerves that radiate into the shoulder and arm, sometimes making moving the shoulder incredibly painful.
 This ‘referred pain’ means that while you might be experiencing pain in your shoulder, treating the shoulder would not resolve the problem.
-At Bradford House Chiropractic Clinic we will be able to assess the cause of your problem and get you started on the correct course of treatment.
+At Bradford House Chiropractic & Wellness Centre we will be able to assess the cause of your problem and get you started on the correct course of treatment.
 If your symptoms are due to referred pain from a biomechanical problem of the neck or back, Chiropractic treatment could be appropriate for relieving the pain and helping to restore mobility.
 However, if this is not the case, Max will be able to refer you to the appropriate Healthcare Professional so that the correct treatment for your shoulder pain can begin as soon as possible.